Skip to content

 Irish Oatmeal in an Instant Pot

-Steel cut Irish oatmeal made in an Instant Pot – couldn’t be easier
+Steel cut Irish oatmeal made in an Instant Pot – couldn’t be easier – and it’s gluten free

 Irish oatmeal makes a perfect breakfast staple, and it’s easy to store in the pantry, so we always have some on hand.
 The only problem is that it takes a long time to cook.
 But we have found a great solution to this.
 We make a batch once a week in the Instant Pot as part of our Meal Prep.
 Then we have oatmeal the rest of the week that is already cooked and just needs to be reheated.

 Making it in the Instant Pot is even easier than on the stove.
 You don’t have to watch it, or stir it.
-It’s done in forty minutes.
+It’s done in under an hour.
 We use an Instant Pot Ultra, that has a special porridge setting.
 The recipe on the container calls for four cups of water for each one cup of oats, but since we are cooking under pressure, we only use three cups of water for each cup of oats.
 Also, we don’t add salt until it is cooked so we can taste while adding the salt and it also seems creamier if we cook it without salt.

 Also, making it in an Instant Pot is easier, and a great way to use less energy.
 This creates great oatmeal, allowing us to eat less meat, and also saves money.